 If you are looking for high-intensity food that will match your level of training, then you’ve found your best workout buddy.
 Spirulina contains GLA, which stimulates prostaglandins, which regulate and boost every cell of the body.
 Since it is also an excellent protein source, spirulina is the perfect supplement for endurance training as it regenerates body tissues while giving an extra energy boost.

 In connection to spirulina’s ability to improve the body’s immunity, it also supports quick recovery and healing.

 7. Spirulina has anti-allergy and anti-inflammatory properties.

 Spirulina is one of the many natural supplements being studied for its effect on allergies and inflammation.
 At the moment, it is believed to support the management of allergic rhinitis, asthma, arthritis, and other related conditions.
-Although the mechanism behind this claim is not yet clearly explained, it is largely attributed to spirulina’s antioxidant properties, among others.
+Although the mechanism behind this claim is not yet clearly explained, it is primarily attributed to spirulina’s antioxidant properties.

 As an anti-inflammatory agent, the phycocyanin in spirulina slows down proinflammatory cytokine formation and suppresses the activations of nuclear factor‐κB (NF‐κB).

 Spirulina helps increase macrophage function, antibody production, and infection-fighting T-cells.
 But aside from these immune-boosting properties, it is also said to act as a broad-spectrum vaccine against viruses, bacteria, yeast, and fungi.

 Though this claim still needs more evidence, spirulina is currently in the spotlight as a potential treatment for various conditions, including herpes simplex, influenza, measles, mumps, human cytomegalovirus, and HIV.
 But why wait for the research?
 It already has enough reasons for inclusion in anyone’s diet!